 New York State Juvenile Justice: Statewide Collective Impact Reform

 FSG worked with a group of leaders across the New York State juvenile justice system to develop a vision for reform and a collective strategy to improve outcomes for youth and communities across the state.
+Click here for Case study and Video >

 The New York State (NYS) juvenile justice system is comprised of myriad state, county, and city-level organizations and agencies, each of which is governed and guided by numerous policies and procedures at both state and local levels.
 As a result, system actors struggled with coordinating their efforts and delivering on the system’s dual responsibilities of keeping the public safe and rehabilitating young people.
 Recidivism was a major problem in NYS, where by some estimates more than 60% of youth were rearrested within two years of release from state custody.
 The NYS system inadequately ensured the safety of detained youth and system professionals, and was the subject of a lawsuit for brutal conditions of confinement.